Meter-Reader/ruby-tesseract-ocr/README.md

 To make this library work you need tesseract-ocr and leptonica libraries and headers and a C++ compiler.

-The gem is called `tesseract-ocr`.
+The gem is called `tesseract-ocr-3.04` since the inclusion of a fix for tesseract version >= 3.04 to work (tested on 3.05).

 If you're on a distribution that separates the libraries from headers, remember to install the *-dev* package.